 Hi & welcome.
-I’m an Arts Council England supported theatre writer/director/producer turned PR specialist & NCTJ trained journalist.
-I write across formats & my body of work can be found below & at StreamLyric.
+I’m an Arts Council England supported theatre writer~director & NCTJ trained journalist.
+I write across forms & lead on comms for purpose-driven organisations.
+My body of work can be found below & at StreamLyric.
 Get in touch.

 BIOG